kerrbrittany9/ping-pong-friday-review/README.md

 * _It can identify numbers that are divisible by 3 and return ping.
   *Example Input: 3
   *Example Output: check it out!
 1,2,ping
 * _It can simultaneously perform above and identify numbers that are divisible          by 5 and return pong.
   *Example Input: 5
   Example Output: check it out!
 1,2,ping,4,pong
 * _It can identify numbers that are divisible by 15, differentiate these from          the two former variables, and return ping-pong in its place.
   *Example Input: 15
   *Example Output: check it out!
 1,2,ping,4,pong,ping,7,8,ping,pong,11,ping,13,14, ping-pong.

-## Known Bugs

-_This web app cannot successfully take input number and return a number, thus all other specs were not fulfilled.

 ## Support and contact details